Apple Cinnamon Oobleck

 - What does this smell remind you of?

-- Observe and record the student’s reaction to the Oobleck.
-Be sure to record any ideas or thoughts they had with you or other students about the activity.
+- Observe and record the children’s reaction to the Oobleck.
+Be sure to record any ideas or thoughts they had with you or other children about the activity.

 Click on the course icon for enrollment information.